sphinx-labs/sphinx/docs/cli-existing-project.md

 ```

-## 3. Install Sphinx Foundry Library and Fork
+## 3. Install Sphinx Foundry Library

-Use the `sphinx install` command to install the Sphinx Foundry library and Foundry fork.
+Use the `sphinx install` command to install the Sphinx Foundry library.

-> Sphinx requires a [fork of Foundry](https://github.com/sphinx-labs/foundry) that resolves several bugs that conflict with Sphinx.
-We're working on getting these fixed in the official Foundry repo, but for now, you'll have to use our fork to be able to use Sphinx.
-You'll be prompted to install our Foundry fork when you run the install command below.

 Yarn:
 ```